Ornithosuchidae: Skull

 Ornithosuchids can be identified by the presence of an arched diastema, a gap between the teeth at the front of the snout.
-When the jaw is closed, two large curved dentary (lower jaw) teeth fit into the diastema, which is positioned between the premaxilla and maxilla.
-There are two shallow depressions on the wall of the diastema to accommodate these teeth.
-The large dentary teeth of Ornithosuchus and Riojasuchus are placed behind a smaller procumbent dentary tooth that sticks out from the jaw.
+When the jaw is closed, two large, curved, dentary (lower jaw) teeth fit into the diastema, which is positioned between the premaxilla and maxilla.
+Two shallow depressions are on the wall of the diastema to accommodate these teeth.
+The large dentary teeth of Ornithosuchus and Riojasuchus are placed behind a smaller, procumbent dentary tooth that sticks out from the jaw.
 This type of tooth position is not seen in any other basal archosaurs.
 Another characteristic feature of ornithosuchids is their unusual downturned, overhanging snout, seen in Riojasuchus and Venaticosuchus, but not Ornithosuchus.

 Several other features distinguish ornithosuchids from all other early archosaurs.
 Ornithosuchus and Riojasuchus both possess a small fenestra, or hole, between the palatine and pterygoid bones of the palate, i.e. the roof of the mouth.
 The contact between the nasal and prefrontal bones of the skull is small or absent, excluded by a large contact between the frontals and lacrimals.
 In other archosaurs, including rauisuchians, aetosaurs, pterosaurs, and dinosauromorphs, the nasal-prefrontal contact separates the frontal from the lacrimal.